obenno/StarScope/README.md

 ### Dependencies

-- Java 8 or higher
+- Java 11 or higher
 - conda/miniconda
 - or docker
+- nextflow

 `StarScope` will automatically check dependencies, install nextflow and create conda environment if conda is selected as running environment.